 Recovering vs Recovered

-I know there are many people out there that have said people can fully recover from eating disorders and completely move on.
-Maybe that is true for some, but we all have a different journey.
+I know there are many people out there that say people can fully recover from eating disorders and completely move on.
+Maybe that is true for some.
+But we all have a different journey.
 For me, I can’t just say that I am all better and shut the door.
 I feel there is more to this journey and more to my story.
 I truly feel recovering is a process.

 In these past 18 years, I have had my ups and downs, my great times and my bad times.
 However, the lessons I have learned from recovering have given me a better perspective of my life and taught me many things about myself.
 There are three lessons I feel are important to share, and they speak to my premises that recovering is a process.
 These are: what it truly means to have inner strength, to be amazed at what your body can do, and finding your voice.

-At the beginning of my journey in recovering, the word “strength” would have never crossed my mind as something I possessed.
-I felt like the weakest person in the world, beat up and torn down.
-Maybe you have felt that, too.
+At the beginning of my journey in recovering, the word “strength” would never have crossed my mind as something I possessed.
+I felt like the weakest person in the world.
+Beat up and torn down.
+Maybe you’ve felt that, too.
 But looking back, I have to admit I was pretty strong.
-We all have different stories about how we got to recovering, yet one very large similarity, we are all recovering.
-We have stood and faced these demons that we have listened to for far too long, these demons that tell us we are not good enough, not thin enough, not worthy of love.
+We all have different stories about how we got to recovering.
+Yet one very large similarity, we are all recovering.
+We have stood and faced these demons that we have listened to for far too long.
+These demons that tell us we are not good enough, not thin enough, not worthy of love.
 We stood up and we faced them.

 Amazed by the human body

-Then years later, my body and I did something else, we ran a half marathon, then another one, then another one.
-Yes, I learned that my body may not be this “perfect ten” I thought it needed to be, but it was amazing.
+Then years later, my body and I did something else.
+We ran a half marathon.
+Yes, I learned that my body may not be this “perfect ten” I thought it needed to be.
+But it was amazing.
 When I treated it right, loved it and cared for it, my body could do more than I ever thought it could.
 Our bodies are truly amazing and given to us by God with love.